.

 Sheshadri Iyer was one of the most brilliant Vedic astrologers of the 20th century, and among his many advances, he shared tremendous new insights on how to use divisional charts (Vargas).

-He taught that we should evaluate the meaning of each Varga chart with respect to the planets whose dasa and bhukti are running at each period of a person's life.
-For example, if a person is running a Venus dasa, then one would focus on the position of Venus in each varga chart.
+He taught that we should evaluate the meaning of each Varga chart with respect to the planets whose Dasa and Bhukti are running at each period of a person's life.
+For example, if a person is running a Venus Dasa, then one would focus on the position of Venus in each Varga chart.

 While the rules he developed for interpreting divisional charts by these methods have a lot of exceptions and clauses, there are many very useful general principles that are definitely worth applying even before one learns all of the subtleties:

 1. Dasa and Bhukti Lords related to each other.
-For both the rasi (birth) chart and for each divisional chart, when the dasa lord and the bhukti lord have a relationship in the chart (e.g. mutual aspects, exchange of signs, exchange of nakshatras, or a mixture of these) then that dasa/bhukti period will be very significant for bringing to the surface and resolving and/or fulfilling the patterns represented by the two planets in relationship.
-E.g. Harrison Ford's career exploded when his Jupiter conjunct Mercury in Gemini in the 10th house was activated by the Mercury Dasa, Jupiter Bhukti.
+For both the rasi (birth) chart and for each divisional chart, when the Dasa Lord and the Bhukti lord have a relationship in the chart (e.g. mutual or unilateral aspects, exchange of signs or one in the other's sign, other forms of Sambandha, exchange of nakshatras, or a mixture of these) then that Dasa/Bhukti period will be very significant for bringing to the surface and resolving and/or fulfilling the patterns represented by the two planets' relationship.

-2. Conditioning by Dasa.
-If a person runs several dasas in a row that are all unfavorable or all favorable, during the relevant time in their life for the matter of a specific divisional chart, then that life theme becomes "conditioned" by the repetitive pattern and unlikely to reverse course.
-E.g. if a person from the age of 18 onward ran dasas of planets that were well positioned in the Navamsa (marriage) chart, then even if subsequent dasa lords are poorly placed, the marriage continues to go well.
+E.g. if a person from the age of 18 onward ran Dasas of planets that were well positioned in the Navamsa (marriage) chart, then even if subsequent Dasa Lords are poorly placed, the marriage continues to go well.

 3. Potency of the Rasi Chart.
 For each area of life, the rasi chart should never be ignored.
-While the appropriate varga chart may indeed carry significant weight in determining the outcome during any period, the promise of the rasi is constant and when the themes of the rasi chart and the varga chart support each other, then is the most likely time of an event happening.
-E.g. if in the rasi chart, a person has Mars as lord of the 7th, and Mars is well placed in the Navamsa chart, then it becomes likely that the person will be married during the Dasa or Bhukti of Mars.
+While the appropriate Varga chart may indeed carry significant weight in determining the outcome during any period, the promise of the rasi is constant and when the themes of the rasi chart and the Varga chart support each other, then is the most likely time of an event happening.

 Divisional Chart teachings